Shops and Shopping

 Today’s task is to decide which products you might want to sell.

 Use this link to find out more details about how this should be done.

 How much do your items cost?

 - Your shop will need some prices.
 Using numbers 1-10, or 1-20, or 1-50, put some price labels on the things in your shop.
-You can use these examples to help you.

 - Can you order them from the least expensive to the most expensive?

 - Can you make any other labels and signs for the shop?

 - Has your shop got any special offers on at the moment?

 Yesterday you delved into the history of Spalding high street – did you manage to identify all the streets and shops?
 Today we are going to change direction a little and focus on breakfast cereals.
 Starting with a bit of history, then begin to think about designing a new product of your own.
 Today’s task is to use the information from the attached document and investigate a few well known cereal company web pages to see what else you can learn.
 Produce a Fact File on Breakfast Cereals before tomorrow when you will be asked to start designing a new cereal.